radish-es/opensourcelaw/content/courses/Property/admin/syllabus.md

 ## Evaluation

 You will be evaluated in this course based on **take-home, open-book examinations**.
 In December, there will be a ‘fail-safe’ exam.
 If you get a higher mark on your April exam, your April mark will be your final mark.
 If you get a higher mark on your December exam, the December mark will count for 30% of your final grade.
 The December and April exams are both open book and each will take place during a scheduled 8-hour take-home period.
+Your December Property exam is scheduled by the Associate Dean's office for **December 19, 2022**.
+Your April Property exam is scheduled for **April 23, 2022**.

 All examinations will be written on computer.
-Further information will be sent to students from the Associate Dean’s Office.
+Further information will be sent from the Associate Dean’s Office.
 Rules governing exams are included in the *Academic Calendar*.

 ## University Policies